 Having taken the significant step to make initial contact via a dedicated 24-hour helpline, players will undergo an assessment appointment to discuss in detail the problems experienced, and the level of support required.

 Therapy sessions can be offered initially and reviewed on an individual basis.
 Treatment can take the form of telephone contact, Skype, or face-to-face meetings with the goal of helping the player to better manage and ultimately overcome their situation.

 Silence of Suicide

 The WPBSA has also partnered with Silence of Suicide (SOS), who provide a unique, bespoke, informal & confidential service that offers people opportunities to discuss their troubles in an open forum which supports them in speaking more freely to assist with avoiding the long-term potential threat of suicide.

-Through its work the WPBSA will promote SOS Silence of Suicide to raise awareness of the potential for suicide and the need for people to talk.
-SOS Silence of Suicide will also offer open sessions for players at the Betway UK Championship, providing the option to come and speak freely about issues and experiences they feel they wish to share in relation to mental health issues or problems that long-term could bring about suicidal thoughts.
+Through its work the WPBSA promotes SOS to raise awareness of the potential for suicide and the need for people to talk.
+SOS also offers open sessions for players, providing the option to come and speak freely about issues and experiences they feel they wish to share in relation to mental health issues or problems that long-term could bring about suicidal thoughts.

 Mental Health Charter